 The iPad will have the student’s school email account setup to assist with communication between them and the staff and other students.
 To load apps an iTunes account will be required.
 The student may use their own account, if they have one, and a school account will also be provided.
 The Secondary students will have their text books loaded on the device giving them easy access to all texts without having to carry heavy books around.
 The online texts are also enriched with content that would not be possible to use in the text version.
 This includes video, sound and animated graphics.

-All 1:1 student iPads will be provided by the College as part of the Composite Levy for Senior students in Years 7 to 12.
+All 1:1 student iPads are provided by the College as part of the Composite Levy for Senior students in Years 7 to 12.
 The device will remain College property, however, be loaned to the family.
 All damage costs during the loan period will be the responsibility of the family.
 The iPad must be returned to the College when the student leaves.
 The College reserves the right to allocate, collect and use the iPads based on educational and operational requirements.